 Do you want additional assistance in developing your IoT hardware solution?
 We are ready to assist you with:

-The ability to use Bluetooth signals for distance measurement presents excellent opportunities for applications such as location-based secure access and proximity marketing.
+The ability to use Bluetooth signals for distance measurement presents exciting opportunities.
+Examples are applications such as location-based secure access and proximity marketing.
 However, current standards fall short in terms of both accuracy and security.

 Current BLE-ranging solutions only reach an accuracy of about 3 meters.
 They use the received signal strength (RSSI) method, which especially struggles in challenging (indoor) environments with lots of reflections.

 Imec’s ranging solution uses a combination of a phase-based distance estimation protocol and advanced signal processing.
-This enables the system to separate line-of-sight from multipath signals and to reach sub-meter accuracy – even up to 30 cm if multiple antennas are used.
+This enables the system to separate line-of-sight from multipath signals.
+And to thereby reach sub-meter accuracy – even up to 10 cm if multiple antennas are used.

-What’s more, imec’s secure distance bounding protocol ensures that it’s impossible to falsify the proximity of a device – through so-called location spoofing or relay attacks.
+What’s more, imec’s secure distance bounding protocol ensures that it’s impossible to falsify the proximity of a device.
+Which means so-called location spoofing or relay attacks can be averted.
 Download our whitepaper to learn more.

 Key features of imec’s BLE algorithms for IoT applications: